shaeberling/winston-esp/README.md

 ### 0.5 (planned)
  - Add support for deep sleep mode to enable battery operation ⌛
+ - Added support for Bosch BME270 temp/humidity sensor ⌛
+ - Added support for Adafruit STEMMA Soil Sensor ⌛

 ### 0.4  (in progress)
+ - Overarching goal: Dynamic config, MQTT, internal events - feature complete with 0.3.
- - Revamped internal event system for modules to publish updates to both MQTT, the REST API as well as a connected screen ⌛
+ - Revamped internal event system for modules to publish updates to both MQTT as well as a connected screen ✓
  - Node set-up is controlled by a protocol buffer.
-This enables nodes to be different by changing their embedded configuration instead of re-compiling. ⌛
+This enables nodes to be different by changing their embedded configuration instead of re-compiling. ✓
  - Move timezone setting to be dynamic, instead of in code ✓
  - Added `/io/system/info` call for basic system information ✓
  - Added `/io/system/restart` to restart the system ✓